List of Blake's 7 characters: Servalan

-Servalan/Sleer appeared in both of the BBC's official audio adventures, The Sevenfold Crown and The Syndeton Experiment.
+Servalan/Sleer appeared in the BBC's official audio adventures, The Sevenfold Crown and The Syndeton Experiment.
 She also returned in the unofficial audio adventure The Logic of Empire and in subsequent Big Finish audio adventures.

 Slave

 Slave is the flight computer on the Scorpio.
 It is featured throughout the fourth season voiced by Peter Tuddenham.
 It was originally programmed to respond only to Dorian's voice print, but Orac was later able to remove this so the computer responded to anyone who addressed it.
 The crew made general use of Slave's abilities throughout their time aboard the ship.

 Slave was a unique system installed by Dorian, possibly making use of work by Ensor.
 It could communicate verbally with the crew and handle routine flight procedures at a level of sophistication unmatched by any human-built computer with the exception of Orac.
 Due to Dorian's rather strange sense of humour, Slave was programmed with an exaggeratedly obsequious and subservient personality, habitually addressing the crew as "Master" or "Mistress".

 Slave was quite capable of directing the Scorpio from planet to planet without human assistance, and it was in fact impossible to land the ship in its hangar on Xenon with the computer off-line.
 Emergency operations were also not beyond Slave's abilities to handle.

 During and after the crash of Scorpio on Gauda Prime, Slave was severely damaged.
 Running on emergency power cells, Slave broke his obedience and called Tarrant by his name instead of calling him Master/Sir.

 Slave is later played by Peter Tuddenham in The Sevenfold Crown and The Syndeton Experiment for BBC Radio plays.